librz/all-about-typescript/mental-models.md

 2. use `instanceof` to test whether the `prototype` prop of a constructor appears anywhere in the prototype chain of an object
 3. [Duck Typing](https://en.wikipedia.org/wiki/Duck_typing)

-But those methods are loose & limited.
+Those methods are loose & limited.
 TypeScript comes in and gives us strict types, hence more safety.

-Note: typescript's types only exist prior to build, eventually TypeScript code will be compiled into JavaScript to run in host environments(node, browser, etc)
+Typescript is a **static** type checker.
+Meaninging its types only exist prior to build, eventually TypeScript code will be compiled into JavaScript to be executed.

 ### what is type